 The decision to cancel a credit card may be based on the desire to avoid excessive spending or if the terms of the card (such as annual fees or a high interest rate) are no longer friendly.

 It makes sense to cancel cards that are unnecessarily costing you money.
 While you can request a lower interest rate by contacting the card issuer, there is no guarantee the issuer will respond favorably.
-"You want to close accounts that have very high interest rates attached to them," says David Jones, president of the Association of Independent Consumer Credit Counseling Agencies (AICCCA).
+"You want to close accounts that have very high interest rates attached to them," says Kevin Weeks, president of the Financial Counseling Association of America.
 Credit cards that charge annual fees are another good target for cancellation if the issuing bank proves unwilling to waive that fee.

 Prior to closing any credit card account, you need to consider the possible effect on your credit score.
-And just because you cancel a credit card doesn't mean that its payment information comes off your credit report right away.
+Just because you cancel a credit card doesn't mean that its payment information comes off your credit report right away.

-In the case of open accounts, "positive credit data can stay on the credit report indefinitely," says Craig Watts, public affairs manager for FICO, the company that created the most widely used credit score, the FICO score.
+In the case of open accounts, positive credit data can stay on the credit report indefinitely.
 Closed accounts with zero balances and no associated negative information typically remain on a credit history for 10 years from the date they are reported closed.
 "This allows the positive information to remain longer than most negative information," says Rod Griffin, director of public education with credit bureau Experian.

 That's because bad marks on your credit report have an expiration date.
-"Negative data such as late payments and foreclosures need to come off the credit report after seven years, by federal law," Watts says.
+Under the Fair Credit Reporting Act, negative data such as late payments and foreclosures must come off the credit report after seven years.

 "The ratio is more important today than how much available credit you have," Griffin says.
 From a lender's standpoint, "a low balance-to-limit ratio is a strong indicator of good credit risk," he says.
 To offset the closure of one account, for example, you can request a credit limit boost on another card in order to maintain the ratio.